 Mid-Range Options

-Kapas Turtle Valley is one of the island’s best-regarded accommodations, named for its involvement in turtle conservation.
-The resort serves excellent food with breakfast included in the room rate, and the package price covers snorkeling equipment, kayak use, and WiFi.
-The beachfront chalets are comfortable and well-maintained, with air conditioning available in some room categories.
+Kapas Turtle Valley includes breakfast in the room rate along with snorkeling equipment, kayak use, and WiFi.
+The beachfront chalets are comfortable and well-maintained, with air conditioning in some categories.
+The resort’s involvement in turtle conservation adds an experiential dimension beyond the physical accommodation.

-Kapas Island Resort is the largest property on the island with 54 air-conditioned rooms.
-The resort features a restaurant serving local cuisine, an outdoor pool, a garden, and barbecue facilities.
-Tour assistance for island activities and snorkeling trips are arranged through the front desk.
+Kapas Island Resort is the largest property with 54 air-conditioned rooms.
+The resort has a restaurant serving local cuisine, a pool, a garden, and barbecue facilities.
+For travellers who want slightly more amenity than the chalets without paying Gem Island prices, this is the most complete option on Kapas.

 Where to Stay on Gem Island